bernardodsanderson/material-markdown/README.md

 ### Welcome to Material Markdown!
-This is a Markdown editor.
+This is a simple and clean markdown editor with side by side preview.

 **Shortcuts**
 - Load Sample Page: Ctrl+Shift+4